The WITH clause and common table expressions

 k | v ----+---- 11 | 22 12 | 24 13 | 26 14 | 28 15 | 30 16 | 32 17 | 34 18 | 36 19 | 38 20 | 40

-RETURNING clause, the returned values can be used in another data-changing statement like this:
+RETURNING clause, the returned values can be used in other CTEs and in the overall statement's final [sub]statement.
+Here is an example.

-DELETE) so that you can then refer to such a substatement by name, either in a subsequent substatement in that
+WITH clause can then be invoked by its name, either in a subsequent CTE in that

-Finally, the use of a recursive substatement in a
+Finally, the use of a recursive CTE in a

-WITH clause enables graph analysis.
+WITH clause enables advanced functionality, like graph analysis.
 For example, an "employees" table often has a self-referential foreign key like "manager_id" that points to the table's primary key, "employee_id".

 emps hierarchy ---------------- mary fred alfie dick george john alice bill joan edgar susan